topdeckmagic/su-vscode/VsCode Setup.md

 ### Configuring C++ Build and Debug Tasks to Align with CS1

 By default VSCode will start to suggest configurations as you code.
-To ensure that we have the righ configuration for C++ submissions on CS1 you can follow these steps:
+To ensure that we have the right configuration for C++ submissions on CS1 you can follow these steps:

 1. Install the C++ for Visual Studio Code extension [here](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools)
 2. In the terminal run ```mkdir .vscode```